cody-cao/zheweicao.github.io/_pages/about.md

 zhewei "cody" cao's site

 Hi I'm Zhewei Cao.
 My Chinese name is 曹哲韡.
-You probably know me as Cody.
-I am a senior in the Department of Brain and Cognitive Sciences and a Take Five Scholar at the University of Rochester.
-Previously, I was a MBBS candidate at the Medical College of Soochow University and a Psychology/Photography student at SUNY Buffalo.
+I am a senior in the Department of Brain and Cognitive Sciences at the University of Rochester.

 Currently, I am completing an honors thesis on silent lipreading in the Computational Cognitive Neurophysiology Lab of Dr. Edmund Lalor.
-I'll be presenting a poster on the current project at CNS 2020 (C109).
+I'll be presenting the current project at CNS 2020 (C109).
 I have also been a research assistant in Dr. John Foxe & Dr. Ed Freedman's Cognitive Neurophysiology Lab since Oct.
-2017.
+2017, working on ERP studies of illusory contour perception.

 When I'm not in lab, you can find me climbing on a wall somewhere, playing with film cameras, trying new recipes, and pretending I can taste the differences in wine.